Bone grafting is performed by dentists before dental implant surgery when your jawbone is not strong enough to hold an implant in place.

 In most cases, bone grafts first heal completely before placing an actual implant.
 However, because each person is unique, recovery time may vary.
 In rare cases, your dentist might be able to place a bone graft and a dental implant simultaneously.
 But this’s decided on a case-by-case basis.

-What Happens Before Dental Bone Graft Placement?
+What to Expect Before Your Dental Bone Graft Procedure

 Before getting a dental graft near you, your dentist performs an oral exam to check the health of your jaw, gums, and teeth.
 Then, scans or dental X-rays will be taken to determine the extent of the bone loss.
 Next, the dentist discusses your treatment options with you and creates a treatment plan to meet your requirements.

-What Happens During Dental Graft Procedure?
+During the Procedure: What Happens in a Dental Graft Surgery

 During a bone graft in Bayside, you’ll receive anesthesia that temporarily puts you to sleep and blocks sensation.
 Your surgeon cleans the affected area and cuts through your skin and the muscle surrounding the bone that gets the bone graft.
 Your surgeon uses special tools to remove a small portion of bone.
 The surgeon inserts the bone graft between the two pieces of bone that require to grow together.
 In other cases, your dentist might secure the bone graft with special screws.
 Your surgeon will then make any other necessary repairs.
 The muscle and layers of skin around your treated bone are closed surgically.